btromm/btromm.github.io/content/posts/sourdough/index.md

 ---
-title: "Sourdough"
+title: Sourdough
-date: "2024-01-08"
+date: 2024-01-08
-summary: "Reflections on labor"
+summary: Reflections on labor
-description: "Reflections on labor"
+description: Reflections on labor
 toc: false
 readTime: false
 autonumber: true
 math: true
-tags: ["poetry"]
+tags:
+  - poetry
 ---
 what is the labor of love, but the foul wind turned palatable?
 fermented and bubbly, funky and oozing